Sumitkaroo/Docker/README.md

 🛑 Note: It is highly recommended to edit the `docker-compose.yml` file and use your own personalised login and password. 🛑

-- Finally, you will be redirected to the home page of PHPMyAdmin as in the below image :
+- Finally, you will be redirected to the home page of phpMyAdmin as in the below image :

 ![screenshot](https://github.com/Sumitkaroo/Docker/blob/master/images/3.JPG)